jakeloftis/wireguard/README.md

 Password: Copy/Paste password from Vultr server page (*Hint: Use right click to paste into PuTTY)
 ```

-# wireguard installation on Vultr server
+# Wireguard installation on Vultr server

 After installing Ubuntu 20.04, run the following 3 lines of code.
 ```